NATO and Afghanistan

 Addressing Afghanistan’s challenges requires a comprehensive approach, involving civilian and military actors, aimed not only at providing security but also at promoting good governance, the rule of law and long-term development.
 The Alliance acts in a supporting role to the Afghan government and works in close coordination with other international partners, including the United Nations Assistance Mission in Afghanistan (UNAMA), the World Bank, the European Union and the development community.

 From the start of NATO’s engagement in international efforts to help secure Afghanistan’s future, the Alliance has also worked closely with many non-member countries.
-ISAF troop contributors included partners from as far afield as Australia and Latin America, representing almost a quarter of UN member countries, underlining the broad international support for ISAF’s mission.
+ISAF troop contributors included partners from as far afield as Australia and Latin America, representing more than a quarter of UN member countries, underlining the broad international support for ISAF’s mission.
 Australia, Georgia and Jordan were among the top non-NATO troop-contributing nations to ISAF.
-Beyond troop contributors, many partners supported ISAF’s mission and the international community’s objectives in Afghanistan in other ways, such as through over-flight and transit rights, or through financial support for building the capacity of Afghan security forces and for development projects.

 SEPTEMBER 2001 – JULY 2003